Hardcoreprawn/architecture/input/posts/requirements/maintainability.md

 ## Requirement

 * Design and implement the system using a known set of conventions.
-* The system is well-documented and the source code is commented.
+* The system is well-documented and the source code has relevant comments.
 * The software has been designed to be modular and reusable.
 * Implement approved logging, monitoring and testing tools.
 * The deployment follows standard technology hosting patterns.